jasonrwang/EPA_binder/README.md

 You have two options to access Binder:

 1. Go to [mybinder.org](https://mybinder.org) and follow the instructions there – use your own repo
-2. Use this URL but paste in your own username: https://mybinder.org/v2/gh/jasonrwang/EPA_binder/master
+2. Use this URL but paste in your own username: https://mybinder.org/v2/gh/jasonrwang/EPA_binder/master?urlpath=lab

-Binder also lets you run RStudio directly instead of launching a Jupyter Notebook.
+Binder also lets you run RStudio directly instead of launching in Jupyter Lab.
 To do this, simply add `?urlpath=rstudio` at the end of the URL (like in #2 above).
 For example, [https://mybinder.org/v2/gh/jasonrwang/EPA_binder/master?urlpath=rstudio](https://mybinder.org/v2/gh/jasonrwang/EPA_binder/master?urlpath=rstudio)

 #### Alternative Options